mlvccn/vision_pattern_analysis_book/CH9-视觉模型压缩/网络剪枝任务实例/README.md

 ## Acknowledgement

-We would like to thank the authors of [logit-standardization-KD](https://github.com/sunshangquan/logit-standardization-KD)] which has significantly accelerated the development of our book.
+We would like to thank the authors of [FSKD](Few Sample Knowledge Distillation for Efficient Network Compression) which has significantly accelerated the development of our book.